ivanoats/dsaJS/README.md

 The aim of this project is to teach Data Structures and Algorithms by visualizing them on a web page with [D3.js](http://d3js.org/).

+This is currently a work in progress making an AngularJS based web site with a simple page model.

 ## Prerequisites

 [NodeJS](http://nodejs.org) installed.
 Node Packages:
-`npm -g install browserify node-static watchify`
+`npm -g install browserify node-static watchify grunt-cli`

 ## Install
 `git clone` (this repo's URL)